-In recent years, we have seen multiple examples of ransomware attacks in organizations spanning all sectors (from local government to hospitals and major corporations).
-A breach in one part of the network quickly cripples the entire organization.
+In recent years, we have seen multiple cyber-attacks, especially ransomware attacks on organizations spanning all sectors (from local governments to hospitals and major corporations).
+A breach in one part of the network can quickly cripple the entire organization.
 Simply put, implementing zero trust is a must for an organization.
 But how does one go about it?

 This 5-step approach represents the most logical way to achieve a zero-trust framework.
 Let’s dive in.